-That said, it is not uncommon for businesses to underestimate the proportion of their expenditure that qualifies for capital allowances.
+Capital allowances are a relatively easy way for a business to make significant tax savings and improve its cash flow through accelerated tax relief.
+But businesses often underestimate the proportion of their expenditure that qualifies for capital allowances.
 This means you may be paying too much tax.

-Below we look what type of expenditure qualifies for capital allowances and who can benefit.
+Intros guide, we look at what type of expenditure qualifies for capital allowances and who can benefit.

 What are capital allowances?